ryankrdh/Interactive-Storybook/README.md

 The player and all the animals will have their own HP and attack power.

-The player is able to 'pick up' Items to use later.
+The player is able to 'pick up' Actions to use later.

 The game is saved in the local storage to be continued later.